-Our named executive officers are eligible to earn incentives based on fiscal year performance.
+Our NEOs are eligible to earn incentives based on fiscal year performance.
 Our Senior Management Bonus Program is designed to reward our executives who attain superior annual performance in key areas that we believe create long-term value for stockholders.
 Performance is measured at both the corporate and business unit level.